Siftah/get_iplayer/swfurl.md

 You can override the default URL with a working value until get_iplayer has been updated, as described below.
 When the need arises, new SWF player URLs will be disseminated via the [get_iplayer mailing list](http://lists.infradead.org/mailman/listinfo/get_iplayer) and this page will be updated.
 The URL values below are current as of date of publication.

+**NOTE:** This procedure has been tested with get_iplayer 2.82.
+If you have an older version, please update before proceeding.

 ### get_iplayer

 Override the default SWF player URL for each programme type by setting a preference in your user options file.
 This must be done at a command prompt with the get_iplayer CLI.
 For example, to override the SWF player URL used for TV programmes: